SofianM17/The80sSpot/README.md

 An example of a project developed using CSS3, HTML5, and some JavaScript.

+Key features: channel-switching by using an animated channel knob
+              title of the content being played on the television is displayed to the user the television can be powered on or off at any time

-1. Turn on the television that is displayed using the power knob
+1. Turn on the television using the power knob
 2. use the channel knob to toggle through various staples of 80s pop culture

 Visit the website at the following link: